 Seafood gumbo is also rich in carbohydrates, with one cup containing six to 22 grams of carbohydrates, including zero to one gram of dietary fiber and two to five grams of sugar.

 The seafood in this dish provides a good amount of protein, an essential nutrient for supporting bodily tissues.
-The nutrition information on MyPlate notes that each cup of seafood gumbo contains five to 10 grams of protein.
-According to Healthline.com, the average man should consume 56 grams of protein a day, while the average women should consume 46 grams of protein a day for optimal health.
+Each cup of seafood gumbo contains five to 10 grams of protein.
+The average man should consume 56 grams of protein a day, while the average women should consume 46 grams of protein a day for optimal health.

 Calories in Subway Seafood Salad